 Shingles | Direct Contact | Vaccine can still be given if you have had shingles. |

-Yellow fever vaccination is highly recommended for travellers to Kenya. malaria, dengue and chikungunya are also present in-country.
+Yellow fever vaccination is highly recommended for travellers to South Sudan.
+Malaria, dengue and chikungunya are also present in-country.
 Bring repellents, netting and be sure to use antimalarials.

 Visit our vaccinations page to learn more.
 Travel safely with Passport Health and schedule your appointment today by calling or book online now.